 Margarine is a spread made from oil, not milk.
 Butter was the king of the bread spreads until World War II brought on a butter shortage.
 Then, marketing did its thing and the popularity of margarine spread, no pun intended.

-Fast-forward to now though, people are going back to the basics, and enjoying less-processed foods, which means butter is back (up 21 percent while margarine is down 70 percent).
+Fast-forward to now though, people are going back to the basics, and enjoying less-processed foods, which means butter is back.
 Another fun butter lab activity is to do a taste test of both butter and margarine.
 See how it spreads, see how it melts (or in one case, doesn’t melt so much).

 And, while butter is processed, per se, it really is super simple.
 Remember: it’s pasteurized heavy whipping cream, and maybe some salt, and that’s it.
 And it’s science!
 Not fuzzy science, not weird science, but food science!